binbinbinv/ProtSol/README.md

 ## Files and folders:

-**best_model:** the best performing model in paper.
+**best_model:** the best performing model in the paper.

-**checkpoint:** stores the best breakpoints in the training process.
+**checkpoint:** stores the best breakpoints during training.

-**data:** the training set, test set, NESG set and Chang set used for training, testing and validation.
+**data:**  Training set, test set, NESG set and Chang set for training, testing and validation.

-**model:** the BERT model uesd for ProtSol.
+**model:** BERT model uesd for ProtSol.

-**log:** the folder to save the train log.
+**log:** the folder where the training logs are kept.

-**Predict:** the folder used for prediction, please provide the fasta format file as in the example.
+**Predict:** folder for prediction, please provide the fasta format file in the example.

-**predict.py:** predicts the soluble tags corresponding to the amino acid sequences of the own dataset and outputs them to the file y_hat_own_data.csv.
+**predict.py:** predict the solubility label corresponding to the amino acid sequence of your own dataset, and output it to y_hat_own_data.csv file.

-**Solubilitylib.py:** some basic libraries for the model, mainly for data processing, both training and prediction will be used.
+**Solubilitylib.py:**  some basic libraries for the model, mainly used for data processing, both for training and prediction.

-**train.py:** used for the model training process.
+**train.py:** used for model training process.

 ## 0. Environment

-If you wanna run this model on your own linux servicer, plz git clone the ProtSol through the code below:
+If you want to run this model in a standalone mode on your own system, git-clone ProtSol with the following code:

 ```shell
 git clone https://github.com/binbinbinv/ProtSol.git
 ```

-①and then install the environment through the code below, but make sure you have installed the conda or miniconda on your servicer:
+Then install the ProtSol environment with the following commands, but first make sure you have conda or miniconda installed on your server:

 ```shell
 cd ProtSol/
 conda env create -f environment.yml
 ```

-②If you encounter errors while installing the conda environment using the environment.yml file, please follow the instructions below and run each command one by one to install the ProtSol conda environment：
+If the automatic installation using environment.yml fails, you may install ProtSol manually by following the instructions:

 ```shell
 conda create -n ProtSol python=3.8